JCog/goombotio/README.md

 `weighted`|randomly selects a message from a <code>&#124;</code> separated list in `argument`.
 Each message should start with a positive weight, followed by a space, then the message

 ## Scheduled Messages

 The !scheduled command allows moderators to add, remove, and modify scheduled messages.
-Every 20 minutes, as long as there has been active chat, one message from the pool of messages is posted.
+Every 20 minutes, as long as there has been chat activity, one message from the pool of messages is posted.
 The same message will never be posted twice in a row.

 #### Adding Scheduled Messages

 ##### Usage

 !scheduled add `message_id` "`message response`"

 `!message_id` is the name of the message you wish to add

 `message response` is the message you want Goombotio to have a chance of displaying.
 It must be surrounded with quotation marks.
 There is no need to escape any quotation marks contained in the response.

 ##### Example

 !scheduled add testing "this is a test message"

 If this message is selected, Goombotio will display: